r-geoflow/geoflow-shiny/README.md

 #Issue reporting

-Issues can be reported at https://github.com/eblondel/geoflow-shiny/issues
+Issues can be reported at https://github.com/eblondel/geoflow-shiny/issues Issues should be used to report bugs and/or request enhancements / new features only.

 # User guide